HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 ## Introduction

-**Overview.** Users face significant privacy issues when they browse the web.
+Users face significant privacy issues when they browse the web.
 For example, most websites visited by the user contain *trackers*, which observe user activities and profile them.
 Profiled user activities are then used for various privacy-invasive purposes, such as targeted personalized online advertising and direct selling of user data.

 Trackers deploy a wide range of techniques to track users on the web, such as cookies (both first and third-party), browser fingerprinting, and use of personally identifiable information (such as email addresses).